 Cat joined our team in January 2012 and is an experienced administrator.
 She is also a member of our local community and has a keen interest in cooking and catering.

 Volunteers Nursery has a strong team of volunteers who regularly give up their time to come and work with the children during the sessions.
 Volunteering has a long tradition in Playgroups and is an important aspect of the setting’s work.
 Many of the volunteer team attend training courses, participate in Nursery in house training events (INSET days) and offer help by being available for supply work when staff are off sick or on training.
 Some move into employment at the setting in order to assist with children with identified Special Educational Needs.

-Our volunteers and supply cover staff include: Noelie Chadder, Caroline Bushell, Tim Sparrowhawk and Gemma Davies.
+Our volunteers and supply cover staff include: Noelie Chadder, Caroline Bushell, Tim Sparr.

 Tim Sparrowhawk works at a nearby school, and runs their after-school club and from September 2017 is assisting at our Early Birds hour, as well as continuing to provide support during sessions once or twice a week when need arises.

 All staff, supply staff and regular volunteers are checked for suitability and hold DBS checks.
 Checks are reviewed every three years and renewed if necessary.
 All staff and volunteers receive training in safeguarding and child protection.